CiscoSystems/puppet-openstack/README.md

 Step 5: Edit the .pp files accordingly.
 I still need to document things, but you should be familiar with this process.

+Step 6: Deploy your nodes in the following order:

+ A. Build Node
+ B. HAproxy Nodes
+ C. Swift Storage Nodes
+ D. Swift Proxy Nodes
+ E. Controller 1
+ F. Compute Nodes
+ G. Test to make sure environment is functional before introducing additional Controller Nodes.
+ H. Controller Node 2 and 3

+Step 7: Have a beer... you deserve it!